Workday, Inc. (WDAY): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2012 Initial Public Offering (IPO) on the New York Stock Exchange (NYSE).
-Raised $637 million, providing capital for further expansion and increasing the company's visibility.
+2012 Initial Public Offering (IPO) on the NYSE Raised $637 million, providing capital for aggressive expansion and validating the cloud-only enterprise model with a market capitalization of nearly $9.5 billion.

-2018 Acquired Adaptive Insights.
-Strengthened its position in cloud-based planning and financial management.
+2018 Acquired Adaptive Insights Strengthened its position in cloud-based planning and financial management, directly challenging traditional Enterprise Resource Planning (ERP) vendors.

 Workday, Inc. (WDAY) Ownership Structure